MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-jul.md

 # Logging with java.util.logging

 As mentioned in the [logging overview](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/), and as such, logging frameworks such as [java.util.logging](https://docs.oracle.com/javase/8/docs/api/java/util/logging/Logger.html) can be used.
-Choosing which logging framework to use is outside of the scope of this document, but needless to say, often times the best choice is the one you probably already have, whether you know it or not, thanks to third party dependencies sometimes being opinionated in this regard.
+Choosing which logging framework to use is outside of the scope of this document, but needless to say, often the best choice is the one you probably already have, whether you know it or not, thanks to third-party dependencies sometimes being opinionated in this regard.

 To enable java.util.logging, developers must do two things:

 1. Include the SLF4J adapter for java.util.logging as a dependency,
 2. Create a file called `logging.properties` under the `/src/main/resources` project directory.

-For more information related to configuring your logger, please refer [here](https://docs.oracle.com/cd/E23549_01/doc.1111/e14568/handler.htm)
+For more information related to configuring your logger, refer [here](https://docs.oracle.com/cd/E23549_01/doc.1111/e14568/handler.htm)

 ## Add Maven dependency